-ZVex® and GLAAS® are our complementary discovery platforms designed to activate and expand the immune system’s natural ability to create tumor-specific cytotoxic T cells (CTLs) in vivo.
-ZVex and/or GLAAS have been productive and generated all of Immune Design’s oncology product candidates.
+GLAAS® and ZVex® are our proprietary discovery platforms designed to activate and expand the immune system’s natural ability to create tumor-specific cytotoxic T cells (CTLs) in vivo.
 In addition to oncology, these novel technology platforms hold promise for applications in the fields of infectious and allergic diseases, and have also been the source of several partnered programs.

-We have designed the product candidates generated from ZVex and GLAAS to have the potential to target multiple types of cancers.
+We have designed our product candidates to have the potential to target multiple types of cancers.

 A Novel in vivo Discovery Platform to Generate Targeted CTLs

 ZVex is a discovery platform that uses a first-in-class vector to generate product candidates designed to create CTLs in vivo.
 A primary function of CTLs is the selective recognition and destruction of tumor cells.
 The ZVex vector is a delivery system based on a hybrid, re-engineered virus designed to carry genetic information of a tumor antigen(s) (in whole or selected epitopes, including neo-epitopes) safely and selectively to dendritic cells (DCs) in the skin.
 We believe DCs are the most important immune cells to target because they initiate the specific immune response that generates CTLs to kill the tumor.